ameyasubhash/recommender_system/README.md

 By addressing the limitations and incorporating these future enhancements, the item-based collaborative filtering model can evolve into a powerful and scalable recommender system, providing highly personalized movie recommendations for a broad user base.
 This would significantly enhance user satisfaction and engagement, making the platform more appealing and competitive in the movie recommendation market.

+Link for the research paper of Dr. Patra on Recommender System: https://files.grouplens.org/papers/www10_sarwar.pdf

-The report and presentation for this internship was attached: https://www.canva.com/design/DAFo4eE-Ybc/BUmOSC6PTgJUy_Ko1eWfOg/edit?utm_content=DAFo4eE-Ybc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton
+The presentation for this internship was attached: https://www.canva.com/design/DAFo4eE-Ybc/BUmOSC6PTgJUy_Ko1eWfOg/edit?utm_content=DAFo4eE-Ybc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

+The report is attached in the repo.